maxxmudd/SEELO/README.md

 # SEELO
 C#, Unity, Python, Blender Git, GitLab - Coded in 2021.
 This repository describes my work as an intern for NASA Kennedy Space Center's SEELO Project.
+All contributions on this project are property of the U.S. Government/NASA and were created on a private GitLab repository.
+For questions or more information, please contact through LinkedIn.

 [NASA TechPort: Simulated Excavation Environment for Lunar Operations (SEELO)](https://techport.nasa.gov/projects/117509)